Dr. Ahmed receives recognition award from Islamic Medical Association North Texas

 Ahmed is past president of the Islamic Medical Association of North America and past president of the Islamic Association of Tarrant County.

-The meeting was attended by the executive committee of the Tarrant County Medical Society, past recipients of Humanitarian Award, the members of the Medical Society, the board members of MCC for Human Services, volunteer physicians of Al Shifa Clinic, and many supporters of MCC projects.
+The meeting was attended by the executive committee of the Tarrant County Medical Society, past recipients of Humanitarian Award, the members of the Medical Society, the board members of MCCHS for Human Services, volunteer physicians of Al Shifa Clinic, and many supporters of MCCHS projects.

 Unity Day Awards 2010